andrew/ultimate-awesome/README.md

 - [awesome-npm-scripts](https://github.com/RyanZim/awesome-npm-scripts) - Everything awesome related to npm scripts and using npm as a build tool.
 - [awesome-tools](https://github.com/sorrycc/awesome-tools) - Awesome tools I used.
 - [awesome-legal](https://github.com/ankane/awesome-legal) - Awesome free legal documents for companies.
+- [cool-ai-stuff](https://github.com/zukixa/cool-ai-stuff) - This repository contains a list of free to use AI APIs and sites.
+We are NOT endorsing ANY of the listed services!.
 - [awesome-CARLA](https://github.com/Amin-Tgz/awesome-CARLA) -  👉 CARLA resources such as tutorial, blog, code and etc
 - [awesome-genome-visualization](https://github.com/cmdcolin/awesome-genome-visualization) - A list of interesting genome browser or genome-browser-like implementations.
 - [awesome-point-cloud-processing](https://github.com/mmolero/awesome-point-cloud-processing) - A curated list of awesome Point Cloud Processing Resources, Libraries, Software.